-Aquatic pests and diseases can pose economic, social, cultural, human health and environmental impacts.
+Aquatic pests can pose economic, social, cultural, human health and environmental impacts.
 They can arrive in Western Australia in various ways.
 Once well established, they are virtually impossible to eradicate.
 To increase the chances of a timely response and eradication, early detection is essential.

 Report an aquatic pest

-1. Photograph it
+1. Record it

-- Size – use object for scale.
+- Size – use object for scale if you don't have a ruler.

 - Colour.